Skip to main content

 High relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-For practice owners and partners in advice firms, an extended recovery from a serious diagnosis can disrupt ongoing service to clients and trigger licensee or partnership provisions around capacity.
+Trauma cover pays a lump sum if you are diagnosed with one of a set of specified serious conditions, such as cancer or a heart attack.
+For practice owners and partners in advice firms, an extended recovery from a serious diagnosis can disrupt ongoing service to clients and may trigger licensee or partnership provisions around capacity, so trauma cover is commonly considered alongside the rest.

 Get Your Financial Planner Life Insurance Quote